AthfanFasee/blog-post-backend/README.md

 Adopted multi-stage Docker file, and leveraged AWS ECR and RDS services.
 Implemented a stateful authentication process using tokens.
 Viper and cmd-flags are employed for app configuration.
 Load balancing is handled in Google Cloud Run, with support for HTTPS and TLS certificates.

 ## Technologies Used
-Golang, Google Cloud, AWS, PostgreSQL, FireBase, Docker, Postman, Jest
+Golang, Google Cloud, AWS, PostgreSQL, Docker, Postman

 ## Available Scripts
 All the available commands are mentioned in Makefile in the root directory.